-• Fig. 4-1 shows the time it takes combox to process files for a given file dump 13.
-As can be observed from the graph, the total time taken to process all the files tends almost linearly increase with the increase in the size of the file dump 14.
+- Figure 4-1 shows the time it takes combox to process files for a given file dump13.
+As can be observed from the graph, the total time taken to process all the files tends almost linearly increase with the increase in the size of the file dump14. - Figure 4-2 show the average time it takes combox to split and encrypt a file for a given file dump.
+There is a steep increase in the average time from the 424.79MiB dump and the 1620.00MiB dump, after which the average time to split and encrypt a file seems to almost linearly increase; The main reason for this is that the average file size for dumps from 1620.00MiB to 10800.00MiB are the same.